PLN-disca-iimas/AuthorshipVerification-GraphBasedSiameseNetwork/CosineSimilarity/README.md

-# Authorship Verification Using Distance-Based
+# Authorship Verification Distance-Based Baseline

 ## Data

 ***

+The data folder contains datasets for train and test in .jsonl format

 ## Prerequisites